r4victor/dbqueue_poc/README.md

 * A fetcher performs the fetch when the queue size goes under a configured lower limit.
 It has exponential retry delays between empty fetches, thus reducing load on the DB.
 * There is a fetch hint mechanism that services can use to notify the pipelines within the replica – in that case the fetcher stops sleeping and fetches immediately.

+Related notes:

+* All write APIs must respect DB-level locks.
+The endpoints can either try to acquire the lock with a timeout and error or provide an async API by storing the request in the DB.

 ## Performance analysis

 * Pipeline throughput = workers_num / worker_processing_time.
 So quick tasks easily give high-throughput pipelines, e.g. 1s task with 20 workers is 1200 tasks/min.